Krisss215/Krisss215/README.md

 - I’m interested in programming
 - I’m currently learning Java and C
 - I’m CyberSecurity Consultant
-- How to reach me: inst @kri.sv
+- How to reach me: krissviazhina@gmail.com

 <!---